deb-intel/InnerSourceDeb/guidelines/readme_guidelines.rst

 simple statement linking to the full content on a separate page.
 The License section in this README example demonstrates this.

-Get started with a template provided :ref:`readme_template` or pick from the numerous templates available on the web.

 OSPDT BKMs
 **********